aaronfeingold/fest-vibes-ai-ETL/README.md

-# oz-re-wire
+# ajf-live-re-wire

 ## Overview
-`oz-re-wire` is a Python project designed to reorganize the WWOZ Livewire.
+`ajf-live-re-wire` is a Python project designed to reorganize the WWOZ Livewire.
 It uses web scraping to gather and process data from the WWOZ Livewire website.

 ## Prerequisites
 - Python 3.11